theIvanR/torch-on-clunkers/README.md

 Before building from source, check if a *prebuilt wheel is available for your setup*.

 > Wheels are for architectures: `TORCH_CUDA_ARCH_LIST = 3.5;3.7;5.0;5.2;6.0;6.1;7.0;7.5`.
+>
-> WARNING: python 3.9 wheels are built without MKL, I will fix this mistake soon, others are with it, patched links will be uploaded soon
+> ⚠️ WARNING: Python 3.9 wheels are built without MKL.
+I will fix this soon; others include MKL.
+Patched links will be uploaded shortly.
 ---
 | PyTorch Version | Python | CUDA | Wheel |
 |-----------------|--------|------|-------|